m6s/battyboost-android/Documentation/AndroidStudio.md

 From that open project, download the necessary dependencies via Tools > Android > SDK Manager.

 On the *SDK Platforms* tab select and install the latest SDK Platform.
 Check the *Show Package Details* check box in the bottom right corner.
-Include an image with Google API for an Atom 64 bit system.
+Include a Google Play Intel x86 Atom system image.

 On the *SDK Tools* tab select and install the the Android Emulator, and Intel x86 Emulator Accelerator (HAXM).
 Leave the other default selection in place.
 Check the *Show Package Details* check box in the bottom right corner.
 Make sure the